-Permitted Entire Namespace

-Name Type Presence Subtrees Excluded Subtrees Exclusion

-dNSName MUST The CA If at least one If no dNSName

-MUST dNSName instance is instance is present

-confirm present in the in the

-that the permittedSubtre permittedSubtre

-Applicant es, the CA MAY es, then the CA

-has indicate one or more MUST include a

-registered subordinate zero-length

-GeneralName requirements for the base field
+${\it General Name\ requirements\ for\ the\ base\ field}$

+Name Type Presence Permitted Subtrees Excluded Subtrees Entire Namespace Exclusion dNSName MUST The CA MUST confirm that the Applicant has registered the dNSName or has been authorized by the domain registrant to act on If at least one dNSName instance is present in the permittedSubtree s, the CA MAY indicate one or more subordinate domains to be excluded.
+If no dNSName instance is present in the permittedSubtree s, then the CA MUST include a zero-length dNSName to indicate no domain names are permitted.

+the registrant's behalf.

+See

+Section

+3.2.2.4.

+iPAddress MUST

-the dNSName or has been authorized by the domain registrant to act on the registrant' s behalf.
-See Section 3.2.2.4. domains to be excluded. dNSName to indicate no domain names are permitted. iPAddress MUST The CA MUST confirm that the Applicant has been assigned the iPAddres s range or has been authorized by the assigner to act on the asignee's behalf.
+The CA MUST confirm that the Applicant has been assigned the iPAddres s range or has been authorized by the assigner to act on the asignee's behalf.
 See Section 3.2.2.5.

-If at least one iPAddress instance is present in the permittedSubtre es, the CA MAY indicate one or more subdivisions of those ranges to be excluded.
-If no IPv4 iPAddress is present in the permittedSubtre es, the CA MUST include an iPAddress of 8 zero octets, indicating the IPv4 range of 0.0.0.0/0 being excluded.
-If no IPv6 iPAddress is present in the permittedSubtre es, the CA MUST include an iPAddress of 32 zero octets, indicating the IPv6 range of ::0/0 being excluded. directoryNa me MUST The CA MUST confirm the Applicant' s and/or Subsidiary 's name attributes such that It is NOT RECOMMENDED to include values within excludedSubtree s.
-The CA MUST include a value within permittedSubtre es, and as such, this does not apply.
-See the Excluded Subtrees all certificate s issued will comply with the relevant Certificate Profile (see Section 7.1.2), including Name Forms (See Section 7.1.4). requirements for more. otherName NOT RECOMMEND ED See below See below See below Any other value MUST NOT - - -
+If at least one iPAddress instance is present in the permittedSubtree s, the CA MAY indicate one or more subdivisions of those ranges to be excluded.

+If no IPv4 iPAddress is present in the permittedSubtree s, the CA MUST include an iPAddress of 8 zero octets, indicating the IPv4 range of 0.0.0.0/0 being excluded.
+If no IPv6 iPAddress is present in the permittedSubtree s, the CA MUST include an iPAddress of 32 zero octets, indicating the IPv6 range of ::0/0 being excluded.

+$\begin{array}{ll} \operatorname{directoryNa} & \operatorname{MUST} \\ \operatorname{me} & \end{array}$

+The CA MUST confirm the Applicant' s and/or Subsidiary' s name attributes such that all certificates issued will comply with the relevant Certificate Profile (see

+It is NOT RECOMMENDED to include values within excludedSubtrees

+include a value

+within

+permittedSubtree

+s, and as such, this

+does not apply.
+See

+the Excluded

+Subtrees

+requirements for

+more.

+The CA MUST

+Section 7.1.2), including Name Forms (See Section 7.1.4).

+NOT otherName

+RECOMMENDE

+Any other value MUST NOT